Art-Hackers/Artemis/README.md

 python main.py
 ```

 `artemis new` sets up a working starter app, and a GitHub Actions workflow that builds your app for Android, iOS, Windows, macOS, Linux, and Web the moment you push — so producing a real install-able app on every platform never requires setting up Flutter, the Android SDK, or Xcode on your own machine.
-See [Building & CI/CD](docs/12-building-and-ci.md).

 ## What you get